aleceress/aleceress.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-..
-And uhm, you already know my name.
+...and uhm, you already know my name.

 When I was a child I wanted to become a writer, even wrote a poem called _tears_ and won a competition in 2006.
 This passion encouraged me to do Classical Studies, which I believe shaped my thinking in so many ways.